Herbertkartel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Prints the sign of a number
+Computes the absolute value of an integer